Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/08-advanced-communication.md

 > ## Sending sub-arrays of an array
 >
-> By using a vector type, send the middle four elements (6, 7, 10, 11) in the following 4x4 matrix,
+> By using a vector type, send the middle four elements (6, 7, 10, 11) in the following 4 x 4 matrix,
 >
 > ```c
 > int matrix[4][4] = {